hntrl/eventkit/docs/guide/concepts/observable-pattern.md

 | Producer | **Active:** produces data when requested by the consumer    | **Passive:** produces data at its own pace |
 | Consumer | **Passive:** decides when to request data from the producer | **Active:** reacts to received data        |

 The observable pattern is a push system.
-An observable is a producer of any number of values, "pushing" them to its subscribers.
+An observable is a producer of any number of values, "pushing" them to its observers.

 - A function is a lazily evaluated computation that returns a single value when invoked.
 - A promise is a computation that may or may not return a single value.